mcsor/mcsor-github.io/essays/the-right-way-to-question.md

 Some things are just difficult - building applications that humans use is hard, and will probably be hard for at least the near future.

 ## Example of a Smart Question

+Therefore, although I have no idea what a “docker” or “daemon” is, I was easily able to grasp the problem and understand (to an extent) what happened and what the inquirer was asking for help on.

 Here is a link to [the question](https://stackoverflow.com/questions/63330590/error-response-from-daemon-open-pipe-docker-engine-linux-the-system-cannot).